broegaard/telemed/README-HTTPS.md

 ### Testing server-side connection

-Start the Telemed HTTP server
+Start the Telemed HTTP server, setting the parameter 'tls' to 'true':

-    gradle :telemed:serverHTTP
+    gradle :telemed:serverHTTP -Ptls=true

 And browse to (https://localhost:4567/bp/pid01) (the 'https' is important!) using your web browser.

+*Again remember:* You have to manually change the serverHttp task to set the system properties (or set them globally for your OS).

 If your certificate is self-signed, your browser will issue a warning, and allow you to review and trust the certificate before proceeding.

-### Note about the automated JUnit tests

-Unset the environment variable FRDS_BROKER_KEYSTORE before running the automated tests, as they unfortunately influence them in a way that some fail.

 Securing client-side connection / ClientRequestHandler
 ------------------------------------------------------

-The class 'UriTunnelClientRequestHandler' has an overloaded constructor with a parameter 'protocol', which must be set to the string constant 'https' for secure communication with the server.
+The class 'UriTunnelClientRequestHandler' has also overloaded constructor with a parameter 'useTLS', which must be set to 'true' for secure communication with the server.
 You may set this for the telemed server by

   gradle :telemed:homeHttp -Ptls=true